-We will do everything we can to accommodate your request for a date, but certain instrument areas will have limited options (particularly certain instruments including horn, saxophone, bassoon, oboe).
-The specific dates available will be included in the invitation letter in late January.
-(See timeline below.)
+We will do everything we can to accommodate your request for a date, but certain instrument areas will have limited options (including horn, saxophone, bassoon, and oboe).
+The specific dates available will be included on the invitation website in late January.

 The requirement guidelines are the same, but is preferred that you prepare at least one piece that is different from your recorded audition.
 Additionally, instrumentalists can expect sight-reading and scales.

 You will be assigned a warm-up space for 30 minutes prior to your audition.
 Additional warm-up time is only available if space is available.

 Instrumentalists are not required to have an accompanist, and St. Olaf will not provide one for you.
 If you have a pianist you would like to bring with you, that’s perfectly OK.